sebajor/vv_calan/README.md

-After yo could install the package using: pip install vv_calan/
+When you have the require packet you could install the package using:

+pip install vv_calan/